Bank of England Working on Proof-of-Concept to Regulate Private Blockchain Data

 0

 The Central Bank of England is working on a new project which involves developing a Proof-of-Concept (PoC) to establish privacy over the blockchain data while still maintaining the regulatory oversight.
-For this project, the Bank of England is said to have partnered with Chain, which is a blockchain startup that works on developing the infrastructure protocols.
+For this project, the Bank of England partnered with Chain, a blockchain startup that develops infrastructure protocols.

 On Wednesday, the bank released a paper showing how it is exploring different methods for establishing high-level data privacy for participants of the blockchain network, but at the same time allowing the transactions of different financial assets.